jbussemaker/AssignmentEncoding/README.md

 3. Lazy encoders can be applied to encode very large problems time-efficiently
 4. For each analytical architecture problem, a (set of) best encoders exist that is consistent over all problem sizes (separately for eager and lazy encoders)
-5. It is possible to define rules for encoder selection, based on the node configurations (separately for eager and lazy)
+5. It is possible to define rules for encoder selection, based on the node configurations
     1. This applies to the analytical problems (i.e. no repetition)
     2. This also applies to problems with repetition (combinations with replacement)
     3. This also applies to the GN&C problem (only combinations, with types, and with types + amounts)
-6. It is possible to define a rule for when to select an eager or a lazy encoder

 ### Observations